adamsilver/fdpb/checkout.md

 - make it hard to write good labels for the steps
 - make it hard to handle conditional sections

-Quite logical I would say.

-Also, it's not as if I haven't been banging the point home about asking the right questions.
-If we only ask for the essential information at the right time, our forms should be short and really easy to complete anyway.
-This leaves little need, at least in theory, for a progress indicator.

-Again, following GDS principles, if we need one, then we don't want to inherit the aformentioned list of problems.
-In which case, start simple with just 3/5 as follows:
+For these reasons, and much lkike the advice with One Thing Per Page, it's better to start without one, and test to see if one is actually needed.
+It's much easier to add features down the line than it is to remove them.
+Less costly that way and easier to measure.

+If something is questionable, then by including it, it act as visual noise and makes the page slower, not to mention the aformentioned list above.

+Also, if we follow the previous guidance, then we'll have already ensured that we're asking the essential questions, with clear labelling and excellent error message handling.
+In which case, checking out should be so quick and friction-free anyway.

+Research might show you need one.
+If so go with a simple version first and see how it fairs:

 ![Local Image](./images/Progress_indicators_1.png)

-This scales well, is simple and doesn't suffer from many of the problems discussed already.
+This simple progress indicator may well be more than enough and doesn't suffer from many of the challenges and problems of a more verbose, traditional indicator.

 ## Smart defaults and one click TODO